gantsign/gantsign.github.io/_pages/home.md

     excerpt: >
       Replace slow, error prone, manual processes with fast, reliable, version controlled, scriptable processes.
-One of the best things about DevOps is it makes it easier to share solutions; GantSign have open sourced our Vagrant built development environment and several Ansible roles used to provision it.
+One of the best things about DevOps is it makes it easier to share solutions; GantSign have open-sourced our Vagrant built development environment and several Ansible roles used to provision it.
     url: /opensource#virtual-machine-for-development
     btn_label: Learn More
     btn_class: btn--primary
-  - title: Open Source
+  - title: Open-source
     excerpt: >
-      GantSign has open sourced our tooling and Checkstyle rules to aid you in writing great quality Java code.
+      GantSign has open-sourced our tooling and Checkstyle rules to aid you in writing great quality Java code.
 Using tooling to drive up quality, provides more reliable results, requires less ongoing effort, provides fast feedback, and allows you to spend more time encouraging your team